|

 subjugated aliens are counted as Loroi population for purposes

-of delegation).
+of delegation), and have permanent executive authority.
 For this and other reasons, the Loroi Union is

 often referred to by foreign aliens, Union members, and even